-Estate planning is all about protecting those you love if, for whatever reason, you are not there to take care of them.
-It is also about using the legal tools at your disposal to preserve your assets for the future benefit of your loved ones.
-Proper estate planning can positively impact your legacy, whether you own a small business or real property, or simply want to spare your loved ones the burden and expense of probate court.
-It's never too early to start planning your estate, and this information can help you better understand its benefits and how each piece fits into a larger plan.
+Proper estate planning can positively impact your legacy, whether you own a small business or a home, or simply want to spare your loved ones some of the burden and expense of probate court.
+It's never too early to start planning your estate, and this information can help you better understand the benefits and how each piece fits into a larger plan.

 Your estate plan may include a: